turbot/steampipe-plugin-microsoft365/docs/tables/microsoft365_team.md

 # Table: microsoft365_team

-List all teams in Microsoft Teams for an organization..
+List all teams in Microsoft Teams for an organization.

 ## Examples